How to Eat: All Your Food and Diet Questions Answered

-In their new book How to Eat: All Your Food and Diet Questions Answered, Mark Bittman and David L. Katz share their clear, no-nonsense perspective on food and diet, answering questions covering everything from basic nutrients to superfoods to fad diets.
+In their book How to Eat: All Your Food and Diet Questions Answered, Mark Bittman and David L. Katz share their clear, no-nonsense perspective on food and diet, answering questions covering everything from basic nutrients to superfoods to fad diets.
 They sat down with S&H to talk about the standard American diet.

 Mark Bittman is the author of the How to Cook Everything series, the award-winning Food Matters, and the New York Times No. 1 bestseller, VB6: Eat Vegan Before 6:00.
 David L. Katz, MD is the founding director of Yale University’s Yale-Griffin Prevention Research Center and is one of the nation’s top nutrition experts.
 In their new book How to Eat: All Your Food and Diet Questions Answered, Bittman and Katz share their clear, no-nonsense perspective on food and diet, answering questions covering everything from basic nutrients to superfoods to fad diets.

 S&H: Do you think mainstream medicine puts enough focus on nutrition/food?

 Mark Bittman and David L. Katz: Of course not.
 Diet is the leading cause of premature death and disease in the U.S. today, so it really deserves to be treated as a ‘vital sign,’ something addressed in every clinical encounter.

 However, let’s be clear: Diet is more of a cultural matter than a clinical one.
 Where people do benefit from the world’s best diets, it is not because of doctors, but because of cultural norms.